The Most Common Business Loan Fees: Extra Costs to Watch Out For

 Many of the fees above get folded into a loan’s annual percentage rate, or APR.
 So when you compare the APR on your loan financing options, you can easily see if you’re paying a lot of fees in addition to interest.

-While APR often looks like just interest (both are expressed as percentages, and the interest rate and the APR on a loan can be pretty close), the number actually includes both interest and fees.
-It’s basically how much you can expect to pay in interest rates and fees over the course of one year.
+While APR often looks just like interest (both are expressed as percentages, and the interest rate and the APR on a loan can be pretty close), the number includes both interest and fees.
+So it’s basically how much you can expect to pay in interest rates and fees over the course of one year.

-A term loan with the same interest rate but a longer term (maybe 5 to 10 years) will have a lower APR simply because the fees get spread out over several years.
+A term loan with the same interest rate but a longer-term (maybe 5 to 10 years) will have a lower APR because the fees get spread out over several years.
 (On the other hand, you often pay more in interest with long-term financing.)

 At Business.org, our research is meant to offer general product and service recommendations.
 We don't guarantee that our suggestions will work best for each individual or business, so consider your unique needs when choosing products and services.